Rent Increase Facts | Answer |

 However, if the rental unit is exempt from rent control, the landlord can increase the rent as often as they choose as long as they provide sufficient notice each time.

-In Washington D.C., landlords cannot raise the rent during a lease term and must give 30 days’ notice to increase the rent .
+In Washington D.C., landlords cannot raise the rent during a lease term and must give 60 days of advance notice to increase the rent, by default.
+If the lease requires the tenant to provide more than 30 days of notice to terminate, a rent increase must receive that amount of notice, plus 30 days.

 How Much Can a Landlord Raise Rent in Washington D.C.?

-Low-income tenants who are disabled or 62 years old or older may qualify for an exemption from rent increases and surcharges .
+Low-income tenants who are disabled or 62 years old or older may in some cases qualify for an exemption from rent increases and surcharges.

 Once a rental unit becomes vacant (at the fault of the tenant), the landlord can increase the current allowable rent once per year by up to: